prometheus/prometheus/docs/migration.md

 The TSDB format has been changed in Prometheus v2.55 in preparation for changes to the index format.
 Consequently a Prometheus v3 tsdb can only be read by a Prometheus v2.55 or newer.
+Before upgrading to Prometheus v3 please upgrade to v2.55 first and confirm Prometheus works as expected.
+Only then continue with the upgrade to v3.

 ### TSDB Storage contract
 TSDB compatible storage is now expected to return results matching the specified